-It has always been important for me to try to understand my Cerebral Palsy symptoms.
-8 years after initially finding out I had Cerebral Palsy, I am still finding out things about myself and why I present and act a certain way.
+It has always been important for me to understand my cerebral palsy symptoms.
+8 years after initially finding out I had cerebral palsy, I am still finding out things about myself and why I present and act a certain way.

 Emotions can be broken into three categories, primary, secondary, and background emotions.
 Primary emotions are experienced as a by-product of a stimulus-response chain of events and have been hardwired in our brains over the course of evolution, such as fear, anger, disgust, sadness, and joy.

 Secondary and background emotions are the product of an internal feedback loop, while the emotions involved in primary emotional reactions can also play a part in secondary and background emotions.
 For instance, fear as a secondary emotion might feel more like anxiety, stress, or shyness, secondary emotions related to joy might be experienced as ecstasy, pleasure or amusement.

 Psychologists Antonio Damasio and Daniel Tranel, of the University of Iowa, researched frontal lobe patients’ reactions to stimuli that engage primary emotions.
 Frontal lobe patients and a control group, were hooked up to conductance-measuring electrodes and asked to watch a series of slides, some of which contained emotion-provoking content, most of which were neutral.